vadimv/server-components/README.md

 ```
 where lambda's parameter ``s`` is a read-and-write accessor of the application's state snapshot.
 This accessor is an object of the generic ``UseState<S>`` class,
-where the ``S`` type parameter defines the application immutable state type.
+where the ``S`` type parameter defines the application's immutable state type.
 Use the ``get()`` method of the accessor to read the current state.

 The utility ``of()`` DSL function renders a ``Stream<T>`` of objects, e.g. a list, or a table rows: